Mbed-TLS/mbedtls/docs/driver-only-builds.md

 It is possible to have all ciphers and AEAD operations provided only by a driver.
 More precisely, for each desired combination of key type and algorithm/mode you can:
-- enable desired PSA key type(s):
+- Enable desired PSA key type(s):
   - `PSA_WANT_KEY_TYPE_AES`,
   - `PSA_WANT_KEY_TYPE_ARIA`,
   - `PSA_WANT_KEY_TYPE_CAMELLIA`,
   - `PSA_WANT_KEY_TYPE_CHACHA20`,
   - `PSA_WANT_KEY_TYPE_DES`.
-- enable desired PSA algorithm(s):
+- Enable desired PSA algorithm(s):
-  - unauthenticated ciphers modes:
+  - Unauthenticated ciphers modes:
     - `PSA_WANT_ALG_CBC_NO_PADDING`,
     - `PSA_WANT_ALG_CBC_PKCS7`,
     - `PSA_WANT_ALG_CCM_STAR_NO_TAG`,